 Consider this: It is estimated that every year, the world uses 500 billion plastic bags!
 This is no surprise considering we’re offered a plastic bag each time we buy anything – at a fancy mall, at a kirana (neighborhood) store, at the vegetable shop, even when we’re piggy-backing food.
 Each of us could easily – and unconsciously – be accumulating 5-10 plastic bags in a day.

-This habit of asking for, or accepting plastic bags, needs to go.
+As you move towards plastic free living, this habit of asking for, or accepting plastic bags, needs to go.
 And it’s really simple too: always carry a reusable bag with you.
 Keep it in your handbag or car at all times – and remember, cloth bags can easily be washed, so it doesn’t really matter if you put veggies in or something spills over.

-Cloth Bags: I bought a Small Steps bag,produced by Upasana Design Studio in Auroville, over four years ago, and I’m still using it.
+Cloth Bags: I bought a Small Steps bag, produced by Upasana Design Studio in Auroville, over four years ago, and I’m still using it.
 It folds up into a tiny pack for convenience, can be washed easily, lasts for years and has allowed me to say no to thousands of plastic bags!
 The initiative employs village women, so your purchase helps sustain their livelihood too.

-Biodegradable ‘plastic’ bags: If you’re looking for bags that are as handy as plastic bags, consider buying their eco-friendly version – they look like plastic, but are made of vegetable starch and natural extracts, and decompose in 3-4 months.
+Biodegradable ‘plastic’ bags: If you’re looking for bags that are as handy as plastic bags, consider buying their eco-friendly version – they look and act like plastic, but are made of vegetable starch and natural extracts, and decompose in 3-4 months.
 These are easy alternatives for garbage bags, wrapping covers and shopping bags.

 Upcycled plastic bags: If you really want to make a statement against plastic shopping bags, consider buying a bag made from upcycling discarded plastic bags – cleaning, shredding and manually weaving them on a handloom.
 The initiative also creates livelihoods for tribal women in Dadra and Nagar Haveli.